“All these wonders in one world and you a man upon it.”

 For the Expeditions 7 team, getting ready for the journey would prove to be a monumental task in and of itself.
 As the definitive route began to take shape and the equipment list began to grow, the team was in agreement on the most critical piece of equipment: the vehicle.
 From day one, it was agreed that the Land Cruiser 70 Series would be the vehicle of choice.
 The most utilitarian in the series being the 78; a high-roof, three-door “Troopie” with a full metric-ton payload capacity.
 The only snag was getting one.

 Because of EPA and safety variances, the 78 Series Land Cruisers could only be brought into the United States with temporary importation permits.
 The vehicles would end up being registered and titled out of New Zealand.
-Greg and his team went straight to the source, Toyota in Japan, to spec out the vehicles, including a 5-speed manual transmission.
-The two matching vehicles would also come equipped with front and rear electronic locking differentials, air conditioning and raised air intakes.
+Greg and his team went straight to the source, Toyota in Japan, to spec out the vehicles.
+The two matching vehicles came equipped with front and rear electronic locking differentials, air conditioning, 5-speed manual transmissions and raised air intakes.
 Right off the assembly line, the 78s were ready to hit the road.
 All that remained were a few additions for trail performance and passenger comfort.